-Burritos with tender, slightly charred roasted vegetables makes sense to me right now.
-It's the middle of winter and vegetables like broccoli and cauliflower are having their heyday.
+Burritos with tender, slightly charred roasted vegetables make sense to me right now — it's the middle of winter, and vegetables like broccoli and cauliflower are in season.
 A burrito full of these roasted veggies feels healthy, but also hearty.
 Plus, the idea of turning on the stove and heating up the kitchen sounds incredibly cozy.

 I've been playing around with seasonings on the roasted veggies.
 Sometimes I keep them plain with just salt, pepper, and olive oil, but sometimes I like to toss them with a bit of chili powder after roasting.
 Smoked paprika is also fantastic for an extra punch of smokiness.
 You can also add flavor when you make the burritos with a few scoops of salsa or some hot sauce.

 This recipe makes eight good-sized burritos.
 This works out well for me and my husband — we each get four days of burritos plus one "freebie" day for eating out or taking dinner leftovers instead.
 And by "good-sized," I mean that I find that one burrito makes a good meal for me.
 They're not so small that I secretly want two, but they're also not the ginormous burritos of your favorite taqueria.

 But wait!
 What if you're just cooking for yourself and won't eat all eight burritos in a week?
 Or you know your week is going to be extra-busy and you want to prep the burritos themselves ahead of time?
 No problem: You can make freezer burritos!